At the outset, it is important to dispel the myth that population ageing is a big threat to the sustainability of our health system.

 - A ban on junk and high sugar content food and beverage advertising to children during children’s television viewing hours;(1)

-- An excise on products containing high levels of sugar, with the revenue raised from such a sugar excise to be directed to funding public health awareness campaigns and anti-obesity treatment and care;
+- An excise on products containing high levels of sugar, with the revenue raised from such a sugar excise to be directed to subsidising appropriate fresh fruit and vegetables, and funding public health awareness campaigns and anti-obesity health care

 - Properly review the health care system to identify and eliminate waste and mismanagement.

-- Roll out the NDIS with maximum efficiency and priority for Australia’s high needs individuals and families.
+- Manage the NDIS with efficiency and priority for Australia’s high-needs individuals and families

-- Treat personal drug abuse as primarily a health issue and support users with well funded rehabilitation programs.
+- Treat personal drug use (and abuse) as primarily a health issue and so generally decriminalise personal drug use, while also providing needed support to users via well-funded rehabilitation programs

-- We know from successive Federal Treasury studies that the ever-rising cost of healthcare - caused not so much by the ageing of the population as by the ever-rising cost of advances in medical technology - is the greatest reason for the projected increase in budget deficits: View Now
+- We know from successive Federal Treasury studies that the ever-rising cost of healthcare - caused not so much by the ageing of the population as by the ever-rising cost of advances in medical technology - is the greatest reason for the projected increase in health spending.